m-zest/network_anomaly_detection/README.md

 # 🛡️ Network Traffic Anomaly Detection

 This project provides a comprehensive pipeline to detect anomalies in network traffic using machine learning classifiers.
 It includes a **Flask API** for live predictions and multiple algorithmic experiments ranging from **Random Forest**, **Ranger**, to **other classifiers**.
+The project also includes some successful evasion experiments as a grey-box, white-box, and black-box.

 The goal is to detect cyber-attacks (e.g., DoS, Exploits, Reconnaissance, etc.) or normal behavior based on network traffic features.